 Bias in Local Projections (with Edward P. Herbst, 2020)

 Local projections (LPs) are a popular tool in applied macroeconomic research.
 We survey the related literature and find that LPs are often used with very small samples in the time dimension.
 With small sample sizes, given the high degree of persistence in most macroeconomic data, impulse responses estimated by LPs can be severely biased.
 This is true even if the right-hand-side variable in the LP is iid, or if the data set includes a large cross-section (i.e., panel data).
-We derive a simple expression to elucidate the source of the bias.
-Our expression highlights the interdependence between coefficients of LPs at different horizons.
+We derive simple expressions for this bias in a variety of settings.
 As a byproduct, we propose a way to bias-correct LPs.
-Using U.S. macroeconomic data and identified monetary policy shocks, we demonstrate that the bias correction can be large.
+We also show that, in small samples, autocorrelation-robust standard errors can dramatically understate the uncertainty surrounding LP estimators, even when appropriate.
+Our results suggest, in LP settings like the ones we study, researchers should avoid them.
+Using U.S. macroeconomic data and identified monetary policy shocks, we demonstrate that the bias in point estimates can be economically meaningful and the bias in standard errors can affect inference.

 Does the New Keynesian Model have a Uniqueness Problem? (with Lawrence J. Christiano and Martin S. Eichenbaum, NBER Working Paper, No. 24612, 2018, revision requested).